parade621/ComposeBasicCamera/README.md

 # Compose Basic Camera Sample Code

-## 개요
+## Overview

-Compose Custom Camera View가 필요한 경우 참조하기 위해 작성한 샘플 코드입니다.
+This is the sample project for reference if I need to Compose Custom Camera View.

 <img src="assets/Screenshot_1712823700.png" width="50%" height="50%">

-### 목표

-- Jetpack Compose를 사용하여 기본적인 카메라 기능을 구현합니다.
-- CameraX를 사용하여 카메라 프리뷰를 표시하고 사진을 촬영합니다.
-- 전면/후면 카메라 전환 기능을 구현합니다.
-- 촬영한 사진의 Bitmap을 가져오는 기능을 구현합니다.
-- (옵션) 촬영한 사진을 파일로 저장하는 기능을 구현합니다.
+## Goal
+- CameraX Custom View based on Compose
+- Present preview and take a picture using CameraX
+- Flip the camera to the front and Back
+- get bitmap data from CameraX

-## 빌드 환경
+## Build Environment

 #### Android Studio